KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

 You must enter a integer number and cannot leave this box empty.
 Click **OK** to continue.

 Excel will generate the column labels based on the information you entered.
+Below is an example of a table created using the macro above.

 ## Benefits of using macro
 You can save a lot of time.